It’s difficult to find a scene more awe-inspiring than a mosaic of millions of fire-red, sunset-orange, and golden-yellow leaves.

 There’s no better place to experience this fun seasonal activity than the heart of New England!
 Connecticut fall foliage is one of our favorite parts of autumn.

-Below, we’ve compiled everything you need to know about it.
+Below, we’ve compiled everything you need to know about fall foliage in Connecticut.

-Check-out our Greenwich, CT, activities list before you plan your trip to see Connecticut Fall Foliage!
+Check-out our guide before you plan your trip to see Connecticut Fall Foliage!

 Guide to Connecticut Fall Foliage